raphaelbastide/vomimage/README.md

 fadeInSpeed
 fadeOutSpeed
-hideOnDblclick // Hide on double click customImgSize // If true, define a custom size for images mimgw // Maximum image width mimgh // Maximum image height
+hideOnDblclick // Hide on double click imgRotation // If true, images are displayed with a angle customImgSize // If true, define a custom size for images mimgw // Maximum image width mimgh // Maximum image height enlargeOnClick